stdlib-js/www/etc/systemd/README.md

 ## Usage

 Assuming that the contents of this repository have been copied to a host server, to use the contents of this configuration directory, copy [systemd][systemd] configuration files to `/etc`.
+For example,

 ```bash
 $ sudo cp /path/to/www/etc/systemd/docs_server@.service /etc/systemd/system